Machu Picchu – The Unmissable Marvel

 No travel blog is complete without an article about Machu Picchu!
 Having visited the famous Inca citadel twice before even having this blog, I had always wented to go back and create a Machu Picchu virtual tour.
 To tell the truth, I think I could just go back every year and not get tired of it.

-In addition to the interactive tour of the Machu Picchu ruins, there will be a Part 2 and Part 3 where you will even be able to climb the Machu Picchu mountain and the Huayna Picchu mountain in virtual reality too! (coming soon!)
+In addition to the interactive tour of the Machu Picchu ruins, there is a Part 2 allowing you to climb the Machu Picchu mountain in virtual reality and there will also be a Part 3 with the Huayna Picchu mountain! (coming soon!)

 This time, I have visited the site on two consecutive days – one rainy day and one sunny day.
 The weather at Machu Picchu is ever-changing, and when the sun is out, when the mist delicately engulfs the mountains, or when the rain falls, the atmosphere is always completely different and unique.
 I feel quite glad to have experienced the place in varied weather conditions, like seeing the different faces of the place.
 In any case, I think that no matter how the weather is like, you can only be awed by the beauty of Machu Picchu.